-In a major event, the security provider should be involved in the emergency containing evacuation routes and points, emergency response, site map detailing first aid and police points, and security details.
+In a major event, the security provider should be involved in the emergency representative from the security provider, Police and emergency services management response within the Event Emergency Procedures.
+A containing evacuation routes and points, emergency response, site map An Event Emergency Procedures document should contain information detailing first aid and police points, and security details.

-Security providers should be licensed under the Private Agents Act 1966,
+Security providers should be licensed under the Private Agents Act 1966, should attend a meeting with the event organiser prior to the event.